Witness: Many dead in mosque shooting in New Zealand

-WELLINGTON, New Zealand -- A witness says many people have been killed in a mass shooting at a mosque in the New Zealand city of Christchurch.
+WELLINGTON, New Zealand -- Many people were killed in a mass shooting at a mosque in the New Zealand city of Christchurch on Friday, a witness said.

-Police have not described the scale of the Friday shooting but urged people in central Christchurch to stay indoors.
+Police have not yet described the scale of the shooting but urged people in central Christchurch to stay indoors.

+And New Zealand media reported a shooting at a second mosque in a Christchurch suburb.

+Prime Minister Jacinda Ardern says one suspect is in custody but "there could be others involved" in the mosque shootings.

-Witness Len Peneha says he saw a man dressed in black enter the Masjid Al Noor mosque and then heard dozens of shots, followed by people running from the mosque in terror.
+Witness Len Peneha said he saw a man dressed in black enter the Masjid Al Noor mosque in central Christchurch at about 1:45 p.m. and then heard dozens of shots, followed by people running from the mosque in terror.

-He says he also saw the gunman flee before emergency services arrived
+Peneha, who lives next door to the mosque, said the gunman ran out of the mosque, dropped what appeared to be a semi-automatic weapon in Peneha's driveway, and fled.

-Peneha says he went into the mosque to try and help: "I saw dead people everywhere."
+Peneha said he then went into the mosque to try and help.

+"I saw dead people everywhere.
+There were three in the hallway, at the door leading into the mosque, and people inside the mosque," he said.
+"It's unbelievable nutty.
+I don't understand how anyone could do this to these people, to anyone.
+It's ridiculous."

+He said he helped about five people recover in his home.
+He said one was slightly injured.

 ----------